Powerlearnproject/se-day1-assignment-Kiwanuka001/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering The study of hardware components
-b) The process of designing, developing, and maintaining software
+Software engineering The process of designing, developing, and maintaining software Its importance is:
-c) The analysis of networking protocols
-d) The management of data storage systems
-Its importance is:
 a) Enables innovation- Software engineering helps to contribute to technological advancements through the creation of new applications, products, and services.
 b) Ensures Reliability- When engineering practices are proper, then the softwares created are more stable and reliable.